CidQu/wreckfest-json-tool/README.md

 Example:
 ```
-Please don't worget the |cidqu|, we may need it soon!
+Please don't forget the |cidqu|, we may need it soon!
 ```

 Translated: